rybicki/spatial-infective-dose/code/README.md

 This may take some time.
 If you have gifsicle installed, then you can also compress the animations by running

     ./compress-animations.sh

+# Minimal example for running the simulations

+If you want to play with the simulator, then take a look at the file `example.sh` for a minimal example.
+Running this generates the following files:

+* snapshot data of all point locations (`example-snapshot.txt`)
+* density data (`example-density.txt`)
+* animate the snapshot data (`example.gif`)

+If you look into the file `example.sh`, you can see that the simulator is run with the command

+    ./simulator/toxin -m experiments/toxin-model.json --time 30 -o example-snapshot.txt -U 50 -d example-density.txt --dt 0.5 --seed 123456789

+The command line parameters are

+* `-m experiments/toxin-model.json` specifies the model parameter file
+* `-o example-snapshot.txt` determines the output file for the snapshot data
+* `-d example-density.txt` determines the density data (the column names are given in `experiments/toxin-model.json`)
+* `--time 30` determines the simulation time
+* `--U 50` determines the size of the simulation domain
+* `--dt 0.5` gives the frequency of the snapshots (every 0.5 time units in this case)
+* `--seed 123456789` sets the seed for the random number generator

 # Version 1 (November 2017)